Academic Support and Advising Overview

 Academic Support and Advising

-The Office of Cultural Enhancement and Diversity (OCED), in partnerhsip with the KUMC School of Medicine's Student Affairs Office and Counseling and Educational Support Services Office, provide these services, along with supplemental instruction provided in all Phase I modules.
+The Office of Diversity and Inclusion (ODI), formerly known as the Office of Cultural Enhancement and Diversity (OCED), in partnerhsip with the KUMC School of Medicine's Student Affairs Office and Counseling and Educational Support Services Office, provide these services, along with supplemental instruction provided in all Phase I modules.

-The major function of the OCED is to develop and coordinate comprehensive, educational and academic support matched to the specific needs of students.
-The primary goal of the OCED is to assist students in achieving academic success by providing academic support and assistance.
+The major function of the ODI is to develop and coordinate comprehensive, educational and academic support matched to the specific needs of students.
+The primary goal of the ODI is to assist students in achieving academic success by providing academic support and assistance.

 Academic Assistance Programs include: